Hero Firefighter Who Was Under World Trade Center When It Collapsed Donated His Kidney To Save Stranger’s Life

 A retired New York City firefighter who survived a broken neck during the attacks on 9/11 and was the only one out of 13 from his Upper West Side firehouse to make it out alive, got the chance to be a hero once again, reports the Daily Mail.
 This time he saved the life of a special education school teacher who lives 3,000 miles away in Orange County, Calif.

 Last holiday season, Kevin Shea, 51, donated his kidney to Lois Knudson, 59, who had already lost her mother and sister to the same degenerative disease that was threatening to take hers as well and who had been in need of this kidney transplant for four years.
-Interestingly, Knudson grew up in New York City where she admired fireman, so when she learned her donor’s former profession, she couldn’t believe it.
+Interestingly, Knudson grew up in New York City where she admired firemen, so when she learned her donor’s former profession, she couldn’t believe it.

 “It’s absolutely a miracle!” a thrilled Lois Knudson told The New York Post at the time.
 “I will never need another Christmas gift.”
 Luckily for her, she’ll get to celebrate all those future Christmases thanks to the generosity of a complete stranger.
-At least he was a stranger.
 This past Thursday in New York, the two met for the very first time, but that wasn’t an easy task.
-Privacy laws don’t allow for you to learn who donated, so Knudson wasn’t originally told.
+Privacy laws don’t allow donors and recipients to meet, so Knudson wasn’t originally told of her donor’s identity.

 She has one of his kidneys.
 Now, he has a piece of her heart https://t.co/KGgvEPtxK5